DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: The Proposed Method

 \subsection{Regeneration Stage}

-To regenerate the entire image efficiently and ensure it contains only benign in-distribution pixels, we use an off-the-shelf inpainting diffusion model to perform this task.
-The inpainting diffusion model takes as input the original image and a mask specifying regions for inpainting, generating new content in the masked areas based on contextual information from the unmasked regions, as shown in Figure~\ref{fig:pipeline}.
-However, since the inpainting process relies on the unmasked regions for context, only a partial image can be regenerated in each forward pass.
+To regenerate the entire image efficiently and ensure it contains only benign in-distribution pixels, we use an off-the-shelf inpainting DM to perform this task.
+The inpainting DM takes the original image and a mask as input, and then generates new content in the masked areas based on contextual information from the unmasked regions.
+Since the inpainting process relies on the unmasked regions as context, only a partial image can be regenerated in each forward pass.
 This leads to a key challenge: \textit{``How can we regenerate the entire image with the minimum number of forward passes while preserving its original content?''}

-\textbf{Efficient regeneration strategy.} We use two complementary binary masks: the checkerboard mask $m_0$ and its inverse checkerboard mask $m_1$, as shown in Figure \ref{fig:masks}.
-These masks, previously used for image-level OOD detection~\cite{liu2023unsupervised}, are repurposed here for image regeneration.
-Each mask consists of $N\times N$ grids, where a value of 1 (white) indicates the region to be regenerated, and 0 (black) represents the preserved region.
-Since $m_0\oplus m_1=J$, where $\oplus$ is an element-wise summation, $J$ is a matrix full of ones, the combination of these two masks ensures that all regions of the input image are regenerated across two inpainting passes, and the unmasked areas in each pass provide sufficient contextual information for accurate inpainting.
+\textbf{Efficient regeneration strategy.} We use two complementary binary masks: the checkerboard mask $m_0$ and its inverse checkerboard mask $m_1$, as shown in Figure \ref{fig:pipeline}.
+Inspired by prior work~\cite{liu2023unsupervised}, these masks are designed such that the entire image can be regenerated with only two inpainting passes.
+Each mask consists of $N\times N$ grids, where a value of 1 (white) indicates a region to be regenerated, and 0 (black) denotes a preserved region.
+We enforce $m_0 \oplus m_1 = J$, where $\oplus$ denotes element-wise summation and $J$ is an all-ones matrix, ensuring that the two masks together cover all regions in the image.

-\textbf{Regeneration process.} Given an input image $I$, and two masks $m_0$ and $m_1$, we process the image in parallel through the inpainting diffusion model $\mathcal{D}$, generating two inpainted images $\tilde{I}_0$ and $\tilde{I}_1$:
+\textbf{Regeneration process.} Unlike prior work~\cite{liu2023unsupervised} that uses a pool of such masks to generate multiple images for comparison with the original image, here we use only two masks to obtain a fully regenerated image.
+Given an input image $I$, and two masks $m_0$ and $m_1$, we process the image in parallel through the inpainting DM $\mathcal{D}$ to obtain two inpainted images $\tilde{I}_0$ and~$\tilde{I}_1$:

-The final fully regenerated image $\tilde{I}$ is obtained by combining the inpainted regions from $\tilde{I_0}$ and $\tilde{I}_1$ according to their respective masks:
+The final regenerated image $\tilde{I}$ is then formed by combining the inpainted regions from $\tilde{I}_0$ and $\tilde{I}_1$ according to their masks: